Maryland gubernatorial candidate dies suddenly

 Baltimore County Executive Kevin Kamenetz, 60, awoke in his home outside of Baltimore around 2 a.m. feeling ill and was pronounced dead an hour later after being transported to St. Joseph Medical Center, the county said in a statement.

-Kamenetz was a city councilman for 24 years and joined the gubernatorial race last October.
-He was one of several Democrats hoping to defeat Republican Gov. Larry Hogan in the 2018 gubernatorial race.
+Kamenetz joined the gubernatorial race last September.
+He was one of seven Democrats in a crowded primary field competing for the Democratic nomination to oppose Maryland's Republican Gov. Larry Hogan in the general election.

+Of the field, Kamenetz, who served 16 years as a Baltimore County council member before becoming county executive, was one of only three Democratic candidates with elected experience and viewed as a leading contender.
+The Democratic gubernatorial primary is scheduled for June 26.

+The night before Kamenetz died, he participated in a candidate forum in Prince George's County, Maryland, alongside other Democratic gubernatorial candidates.

 Hogan said he was "shocked" to hear of Kamenetz's passing.